-The Hurricane Weather Research and Forecasting (HWRF; e.g., Rappaport et al. 2009) Hurricane Ensemble Data Assimilation System (HEDAS, Aksoy et al. 2012, to be referred to as A12 hereafter) is an ensemble-based data assimilation system developed at the National Oceanic and Atmospheric Administration (NOAA) Hurricane Research Division (HRD) to utilize airborne, high-resolution tropical cyclone observations collected by NOAA’s WP-3D (P-3) aircraft (e.g., Aberson et al. 2006), high-altitude Gulfstream-IV (G-IV) jet (e.g., Aberson 2009), as well as the C-130 aircraft of the 53rd Weather Reconnaissance squadron of the U.S. Air Force Reserve Command (e.g., Rappaport et al. 2009).
+The Hurricane Weather Research and Forecasting (HWRF; e.g., Rappaport et al. 2009) Hurricane Ensemble Data Assimilation System (HEDAS, Aksoy et al. 2012, to be referred to as A12 hereafter) is an ensemble-based data assimilation system developed at the National Oceanic and Atmospheric Administration (NOAA) Hurricane Research Division (HRD) to utilize airborne, high-resolution TC observations collected by NOAA’s WP-3D (P-3) aircraft (e.g., Aberson et al. 2006), high-altitude Gulfstream-IV (G-IV) jet (e.g., Aberson 2009), as well as the C-130 aircraft of the 53rd Weather Reconnaissance squadron of the U.S. Air Force Reserve Command (e.g., Rappaport et al. 2009).
 HEDAS comprises of an EnKF and HRD’s experimental HWRF model (Gopalakrishnan et al. 2011).
-A12 demonstrated the value of assimilating simulated airborne Doppler radar radial wind data in HEDAS and showed that radar wind observations not only had direct positive impact on the vortex wind structure in a tropical cyclone but also indirect positive impact on the vortex thermodynamic structure.
+A12 demonstrated the value of assimilating simulated airborne Doppler radar radial wind data in HEDAS and showed that radar wind observations not only had direct positive impact on the vortex wind structure in a TC but also indirect positive impact on the vortex thermodynamic structure.

-The current article focuses on the assimilation of real airborne tropical cyclone observations using HEDAS.
-Data assimilation is carried out for 83 cases spanning the 2008-2011 hurricane seasons.
-The high-resolution vortex-scale analyses are evaluated for position, intensity, and structure in comparison to various observation platforms and analysis systems.
-To the authors’ knowledge, this is the first comprehensive study to investigate statistically the impacts of assimilating high-resolution tropical cyclone observations on the analysis of vortex structure by systematic comparison to observed structure.
+The current article focuses on the assimilation of real airborne TC observations using HEDAS.
+Data assimilation is carried out for 83 cases (20 individual TCs) spanning the 2008-2011 Atlantic hurricane seasons.
+The high-resolution vortex-scale analyses that are generated are evaluated for position, intensity, and structure in comparison to various observation platforms and analysis systems.
+To the authors’ knowledge, this is the first comprehensive study to investigate statistically the impacts of assimilating high-resolution TC observations on the analysis of vortex structure by systematic comparison to observed structure.

 The details of the data assimilation and modeling aspects are described in section 2.
 Section 3 explains the cases considered in the study.
 Section 4 continues with the presentation of results; the summary and discussion are in section 5.